 - Gary Male – Communications Consultant, Oxford PharmaGenesis

 - Darren Logan – Head of Research, Waltham at Mars Petcare, UK

 - Johannes Mosbacher – Business Interface Officer, Pharmaceutical Sciences, Roche Innovation Centre, CH

 We forward to organizing the 2019 career day, which will take place on 18th July 2019.

 - Searls, D. B. Ten simple rules for choosing between industry and academia.
 PLoS Comput Biol 5, e1000388 (2009). https://doi.org/10.1371/journal.pcbi.1000388

 - MyIDP – an online tool to help you think about your skills interests and values; explore career possibilities and set goals.

 - Video: The Fantasy, The Ideal, and The Reality of Career Exploration from USCF Mind Programme

 Internal resources for EMBL fellows / staff:

-- EMBL career development intranet pages: also includes jobs board and list of internal & external career events
+- EMBL Fellows’ Career Service: handouts e.g. on job applications and non-academic interviews and intranet pages with jobs board and list of internal & external career events